 Dr. Dierckman then decided to head south for five years, completing his residency training in orthopedic surgery at Emory University in Atlanta, Georgia, one of the premier programs in the country.

 Following residency, Dr. Dierckman then headed to the sunny skies of southern California to complete an additional year of fellowship training.
 He was fortunate enough to be selected for a fellowship at Southern California Orthopedic Institute, learning advanced arthroscopic techniques in the shoulder, elbow, hip, knee, and ankle from world-renowned surgeons.
-He also had the opportunity to participate in the care of high school, collegiate as well as NFL, NBA, and MLB athletes, learning the nuances of sports medicine from leaders in the field.
+He also had the opportunity to participate in the care of high school, collegiate as well as NFL, NBA, and MLB athletes, learning the nuances of sports medicine from experts in the field.

 After his fellowship, Dr. Dierckman spent the past three years in a private practice group in Indianapolis, Indiana, before returning to SCOI as an attending surgeon.